 It’s not uncommon to see a redesign happening for any given website every 3 to 5 years or so.
-We can look at a redesign in a few different ways, but in short, it’s “a new look” in which one can change:
+We can look at website redesign in a few different ways, but in short, it’s “a new look” in which one can change:

 - Visuals only – content, pages, and everything else remains the same, but the site looks more modern now.